 - 1. Requires a dedicated 115-volt receptacle - 2.
 Mount and thoroughly seal on metal duct only, preferably the return air duct - 3.
-Requires hot water supply - 4.
+Recommend use with hot water supply - 4.
 Low voltage connects to terminals HUM and C on TB2 in the condenser control panel. - 5.
-Aprilaire humidistat supplied with unit is not used. - 6.
+AprilAire humidistat supplied with unit is not used. - 6.
 Requires trap in drain line upstream of air gap.
 1⁄2" ID vinyl tubing recommended. - 7.
 Follow manufacturer's instructions.